 Pat Laughlin was named the Friends of Brown Men's Soccer Head Coaching Chair in March of 2010 and became just the sixth coach in Brown's 85-year soccer history.
-Laughlin is in his fifth season as head coach entering the 2014 campaign.
+Laughlin is in his sixth season as head coach entering the 2015 campaign.

 In his first season with the Bears, Laughlin helped guide the team to a 12-4-4 record while going undefeated at Stevenson Field with a 9-0-3 record.
 Bruno made its 25th appearance in the NCAA Tournament, as well as its first trip to the Sweet 16 since 2000 with a home victory over Boston College and a thrilling 7-6 penalty-kick win in Storrs against Connecticut.
 Seven Bears earned All-Ivy recognition, three were Division I NEISL All-Stars, four received All-Northeast Region honors, and one was invited to the MLS Player Combine.